 As stated earlier, the canals and ponds in & around Miami, Ft.
-Lauderdale & Palm Beach hold plenty of butterfly & speckled peacock bass.
-There are several areas specifically known as peacock hot spots but almost anywhere you can cast a line is a possibility.
-A growing number of anglers choose to slip a kayak into favorable waters and paddle along tossing a lure likely hot spots.
-Others just walk the shoreline and sight fish, tossing a lure or bait to those they see in the shallows.
+Lauderdale & Palm Beach hold plenty of butterflies & speckled peacock bass.
+There are several areas specifically known as peacock hot spots, but almost anywhere you can cast a line is possible.
+A growing number of anglers choose to slip a kayak into calm waters and paddle along, tossing a lure in likely hot spots.
+Others walk the shoreline and sight fish, throwing a lure or bait to those they see in the shallows.
 In either case, you want to seek out shallows where they establish beds for breeding or structure where they will be ambushing prey.
-Experience has shown that although they are not a true bass they often live side by side with the native largemouth - docks, bridge pilings, retaining walls and even bends in the canal are all places you will want to check out.
+Experience has shown that although they are not a real bass, they often live side by side with the native largemouth - docks, bridge pilings, retaining walls, and even bends in the canal are all places you will want to explore.

 Fishing for peacock bass does not require any specialized gear.
-If you have ever fished for largemouth you probably have almost everything you need.
+If you have ever fished for largemouth, you probably have everything you need to land and peacock.

-Rod/reel – a quality spinning outfit in the 6' to 7' range will do the trick.
-If using live bait opt for a slow action set up, bumping up to a fast action if using lures.
+Rod/reel – a quality medium fast-spinning outfit in the 6' to 7' range will do the trick.
+If using live bait, opt for a medium action set up, bumping up to a fast action if using lures.

-Bait: golden shiners are the go-to local live bait and are available at most area bait shops or you can also catch bait locally including multiple species of panfish.
-Regardless of which you select make sure you keep it alive and fresh as peacock are hunter predators and prefer active dinners.
+Bait: golden shiners are the go-to local live bait and are available at most area bait shops, or you can also catch bait locally, including multiple species of panfish.
+Regardless of which you select, make sure you keep it alive and fresh as peacock bass are hunter predators and prefer active dinners.
 The preferred way to catch golden shiners is by castnet.
 Be sure to watch where you cast because there is quite a bit of garbage in south Florida's random canals.

-Lures: you do not need a lot of lures, but it is important to have an assortment that will allow you to target peacocks in a variety of water depths.
-Surface poppers, propeller lures, sinking, suspending and floating lures can all be productive depending on the time of day/year and water conditions.
-Be sure to have multiple color patterns as well especially those that resemble shiners or panfish.
+Lures: you do not need a lot of artificials, but it is essential to have an assortment that will allow you to target peacocks in various water depths.
+Surface poppers, propeller lures, sinking, suspending, and floating lures can all be productive depending on the time of day/year and water conditions.
+Be sure to have multiple color patterns as well, especially those that resemble shiners or panfish.
 I love a little white bucktail or a Down South with a 1/4 ounce Mission Fishin jig head.

 Misc.: split shot, bobbers, and corks